Registry Operator Installation in EKS

 kubectl apply -f https://raw.githubusercontent.com/jfrog/jfrog-registry-operator/refs/heads/v3.0.0/config/crd/bases/apps.jfrog.com_secretrotators_namespaced_scope.yaml

-3. To uninstall the secret rotator, run the following command:
+3. To upgrade the JFrog Registry Operator, run the following command: